nil1729/fireinsta/README.md

 ### Technology and Modules used for this Project

-1. _`Firebase Functions`_ is used as a building Backend part of this Website.
-2. _`Firebase Firestore`_ is used for Database to store Data.
+1. _`Firebase Firestore`_ is used for Database to store Data.
-3. _`Firebase Storage`_ is used for store the Uploaded Files.
+2. _`Firebase Storage`_ is used for store the Uploaded Files.
-4. _`firebase Authentication`_ is used for for Authenticate a User, Now I use only Google Sign-in Provider.
+3. _`Firebase Authentication`_ is used for for Authenticate a User, Now I use only Google Sign-in Provider.
-5. _`React JS`_ is used as frontend Framework for building SPA.
+4. _`React JS`_ is used as frontend Framework for building SPA.
-6. _`Material UI`_ is used for building React Components and this website is Responsive for Desktop Devices and Tabs only.
+5. _`Material UI`_ is used for building React Components and this website is Responsive for Desktop Devices and Tabs only.
-7. _`Crypto-Js`_ is used for encrypting some Information Data.
+6. _`Crypto-Js`_ is used for encrypting some Information Data.

 ---